CUBRID/cubrid-testtools/doc/ctp_install_guide.md

               ctp.sh medium medium    #execute medium twice
               ctp.sh webconsole start #start web console to view sql test results

 ## 2. Install CTP in Windows platform
-* ### Install JDK
-    Java 6 or higher version is required.
-* ### Install visual studio 2017
+* ### Install Visual Studio 2017
-    Visual studio is used by make_local.bat
+    Visual studio is used by make_locale.bat
-    When install visual studio 2017, Choose 'Workloads' view(tab), in 'Windows (3)'section, Choose "Desktop development with C++", then click 'Install' or 'Modify' to start the installation.
+    When install visual studio 2017, choose 'Workloads' view(tab), in 'Windows (3)'section, choose "Desktop development with C++", then click 'Install' or 'Modify' to start the installation.
     After installation, check system variable '%VS140COMNTOOLS%'
   * If 'VS140COMNTOOLS' is not add to the system variables automatically, please add it manually.
       Variable name: VS140COMNTOOLS
       Variable value: C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\
-  * If 'VS140COMNTOOLS' is add to the system variables automatically, please check it svalue.
-Sometimes, the value is not correct for make_locale to use it.
-In this situation, please change it to the correct one.
-      e.g.
-      Wrong: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools\
-      Correct: C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\ (required for last '\')
 * ### Install cygwin
   * We need choose this packages manually since they will not be installed by default:wget, zip, unzip, dos2unix, bc, expect.
       gcc and mingw packages do not need to be installed.